rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 ##### On Rest
 - **Must**
-  - Set `Required` or `aria-required` to true for inputs that must be completed by the user
+  - Set `Required` and or `aria-required` to true for inputs that must be completed by the user
 - **Should**
   - Require only fields that are absolutely needed
   - Ensure assistive technology is provided text conveying that the field is required